A Answers (6)

 A small amount of bright red blood is usually nothing to be alarmed about.
 It most likely indicates hemorrhoids, and just a single drop of blood can turn the whole bowl red.

-You can detect microscopic levels of blood with an at-home hemocult test, which is available at pharmacies and can be done every year after age 40.
-Don't worry- it's actually not as gross as it sounds; just follow the directions on the label.
+You can detect microscopic levels of blood with an at-home hemoccult test, which is available at many pharmacies and can be done every year after age 40.
+Don't worry -- it's actually not as gross as it sounds; just follow the directions on the label.
 This test, as many at-home tests do, has false-positives, so you'll need to follow up with your physician (this week, not next year) if you do have a positive reading.

-Blood can be a sign of many things, but it's important to look for it so that a colonoscopy -recommended every three years for people over 50, or over 40 for people with a family history of colon cancer- can catch the pre-cancerous polyps before they lead to colon cancer.
+Blood can be a sign of many things, including a bleeding ulcer, gastritis, anal fissures, Crohn's disease or polyps or cancer in the colon.
+Doctors generally test for it as part of a routine physical.
+A colonoscopy -- recommended every three years for people ages 50-75, or starting younger for people with a family history of colon cancer -- can catch the pre-cancerous polyps before they lead to colon cancer.

 Blood in your stool is never normal.
 Blood on the toilet paper may simply be from hemorrhoids; however, it is extremely important to know that other serious diseases cause blood in the stool, in the toilet bowel, or on the toilet paper.
 Most importantly, these may also be symptoms of colorectal cancer and colon polyps.
 All rectal bleeding should trigger an evaluation by a gastroenterologist.

 This content reflects information from various individuals and organizations and may offer alternative or opposing points of view.
 It should not be used for medical advice, diagnosis or treatment.
 As always, you should consult with your healthcare provider about your specific health needs.